SamNHS/samnhs.github.io/docs/jupyter.md

 # Project Jupyter

-Project Jupyter is a coloection of services that are used for creating and sharing live and interactive code in multiple languages.
+Project Jupyter is a collection of services that are used for creating and sharing live and interactive code in multiple languages.
 It requires Python to be install to set it up.

 ## Installation